rutiglianogabriele/thesis_uaic_ws/README.md

 roslaunch franka_aic AIC_controller.launch (for the uAIC controller)
 ```

 In the last terminal you can launch the desired e-grocery task.
+These launch file will take care of launching also the necessary nodes for the gripper and camera.
 Run either of the following:
 ```
 roslaunch move_panda egrocery_static_task.launch (for the static e-grocery task, without conveyor belt) roslaunch move_panda egrocery_dynamic_task.launch (for the dynamic e-grocery task, with conveyor belt)